FraN-onLine/FraN-onLine/README.md

 ## ⚡ Fun Facts

-- Huge Pokémon fan (Gen 3 is GOAT!)
+- Huge Pokémon fan (Gen 3 is GOAT!) true lol
 - Enjoys game jams, pixel art, and experimenting with new mechanics
 - Focused on building games that are both fun and meaningful
 - Always open to feedback, collaboration, and making new friends in the dev community